anano-31/GIS/university_project_II/README.md

 ## Notes

 The full project report (PDF) and ArcGIS project package are not included in this repository due to file size.
-Map layouts are exported as PNG in the `outputs/` folder.
+Map layouts are exported as PNG.